 Sweet and grassy with soft floral notes leading to a deep verdant finish.
-Crafted from a rare cultivar renown for it’s succulent, milky texture.
+Crafted from a rare cultivar renowned for it’s succulent, milky texture.

 Sourced from the rolling mountains of Taitung province, Southern Taiwan.
 This Oolong is from a rare varietal that is renowned for its unique, creamy softness and milky aromas.
 It is this characteristic that gives this tea the name Milk Oolong.